 Install the APT Software:

-The Phase II release of APT will be available at the end of May.
+APT 26.2 was released on November 1, 2018.
 APT is a suite of software tools for developing HST proposals.
-The May release is a new version for Phase II proposals, and should be installed on your computer before beginning Phase II proposal development.
-For installation help, contact firstname.lastname@example.org.
+The November release is a new version for Phase II proposals, and should be installed on your computer before beginning Phase II proposal development.
+For installation help, contact the HST Help Desk.

 Prepare your Phase II File: